HarborneD/Malmo-3x3Runner/README.md

 # Malmo-3x3Runner
 A 3x3 grid view solution to cliff walking.
+Uses discrete movement commands.

 The runner agent takes in the walkable block types and the goal block type and then searches for the goal.